-The 2010 Gladiator comes with one of three engine options: a 3.6 liter V-6 six-speed manual transmission, a 3.6 liter V-6 eight speed automatic, and a 3.0 liter EcoDiesel eight-speed automatic.
-A turbocharged 3.0-liter diesel V-6 260 hp, 442 lb-ft, with the eight-speed automatic transmission is coming in 2020.
+The 2020 Gladiator comes with one of three powertrain options: a 3.6-liter V-6 with six-speed manual transmission, a 3.6-liter V-6 with eight-speed automatic, and a turbocharged 3.0-liter diesel V-6 with the 8-speed automatic transmission that is coming in 2020.
 The Pentastar V-6 produces 285 horsepower and 260 lb.- ft. of torque, which compares favorably to other in the class.
 Thanks to a more open grill design that allows for more air intake to cool the engine, the Gladiator can haul a 1,600 pound payload and tow 7,650 pounds in a trailer, which also compares favorably to its competitors.
 The automatic transmission Gladiators are rated 17 mpg in the city and 22 highway, while the manual transmission gets a 16/22 rating.

 Exceptional 4 X 4 Capability